-Resource Effi ciency SHORT TERM 2024-2029 MEDIUM TERM 2030-2039 Details Reduce fuel consumption by continuing to modernize our fleet w ith more efficient aircraft an d operational improvements S. Potential Financial Impact Capital investment will likely be necessary to acquire new assets Reduced fuel consumption/cost could benefit our prorate operat of our E175 fleet and advanced avionics will enable us to save fu modernization initiatives. ion and could be a pass-thro ugh benefit for our partners s.
-Increased útilizatio Our existing fleet modernization strategy is expected to continue to reduce emissions and inc crease fuel efficiency.
+Resource Effi ciency SHORT TERM Details Reduce fuel consumption by continuing to modernize our fleet w vith more efficient aircraft and d operational improvements S. Potential Financial Impact Capital investment will likely be necessary to acquire new assets Reduced fuel consumption/cost could benefit our prorate operat of our E175 fleet and advanced avionics will enable us to save fu modernization initiatives. ion and could be a pass-thro ugh benefit for our partners s.
+Increased utilization Our existing fleet modernization strategy is expected to continue to reduce emissions and inc crease fuel efficiency.
 Realization & Management We collaborate with our major airline partners regarding our fuel We also consider safety guidelines and operating performance w ustry best practices.
 Energy Resou irces MEDIUM TERM 2030-2039 Details SAF is available now, although with very limited scale.
-Increased carbon regulation. utilization of SAF will lower j et fuel life cycle emissions a and counters potentia Potential Financial Impact Our major airline partners are responsible for the vast majority of fuel cost due to SAF, but the increased cost would result in lower is uncertain.
+Increased carbon regulation. utilization of SAF will lower j et fuel life cycle emissions a and counters potentia Potential Financial Impact Our major airline partners are responsible for the vast majority of our fuel procurement and cost.
+Our prorate operation may see increased fuel cost due to SAF, but the increased cost would result in lower expected emissions.
+The future availability of SAF at market economics is uncertain.
 All our aircraft can utilize SAF that is commercially available toda y (up to 50% blend).
 Realization & Management We will collaborate with our partners on their fuel procurement o replacing 10% of traditional jet fuel with SAF by 2030.
 This will re major airline partners.
-Products & So ervices MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYON Details Partnering with our major airline partners to ensure we support t neir environmental decarbor ization goals.
-Potential Financial Impact Collaboration and alignment with our major airline partners may contribute to future contract awards with our existing m najor airline partners.
-Realization & Management Coordination with major airline partners on environmental and st rategies and initiatives.
-Market MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYOR Details Considering aircraft weight and engineering, low emission or zero aircraft types, including regional jets, initially. o emission aircraft developm nents may be a potential rep placement for smaller Potential Financial Impact Capital investment will be necessary for a new potential future ai million in cash and marketable securities.
-Low emission aircraft Daalinatian 0 Continued engagement with alternative propulsion (engine) man ufacturers and our major air line partners.
-Realization & Management Our business model currently includes using our capital for the p maintain a balance sheet that would continue to facilitate using o Resilience LONG TERM 2040 AND BEYOR Details Continue to evaluate our network, facilities, and fleet to adapt as emissions requirements. needed to changing weathe r patterns, as well as evolvir ng Potential Financial Impact As we further develop our resiliency plan, we intend to consider hexisting financial risk management processes by including clima could be impacted.
-We also intend to improve Doolination 0 Our operational teams have processes in place to manage opera circumstances, and they have processes in place to manage our operations through varied c imate conditions.
+Products & So ervices MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYOR Details Partnering with our major airline partners to ensure we support t heir environmental decarbor ization goals.
+Potential Financial Impact Collaboration and alignment with our major airline partners may contribute to future contract awards with our existing major airline partners.
+Realization & Management Coordination with major airline partners on environmental and st trategies and initiatives.
+Market MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYOR Details Low emission or zero emission aircraft developments may be a pending significant technological and engineering advancements aller aircraft types, and pot entially regional jets, Potential Financial Impact Capital investment will be necessary for a new potential future ai million in cash and marketable securities.
+Low emission aircraft Declientian 0 Continued engagement with alternative propulsion (engine) man ufacturers and our major air line partners.
+Realization & Management Our business model currently includes using our capital for the p maintain a balance sheet that would continue to facilitate using o Resilience LONG TERM 2040 AND BEYOR Details Continue to evaluate our network, facilities, and fleet to adapt as emissions requirements. needed to changing weather r patterns, as well as evolvir ng Potential Financial Impact As we further develop our resiliency plan, we intend to consider hexisting financial risk management processes by including clima could be impacted.
+We also intend to improve Doolingtion 0 Our operational teams have processes in place to manage opera circumstances, and they have processes in place to manage our operations through varied cl imate conditions.
 Realization & Management Our facilities are located strategically throughout the United State significant weather, or changing conditions. es, making us less susceptib le to widespread damage o r impact from

-Approximately 94% of our fleet in scheduled service operate under Capacity Purchase Agreements.
+Approximately 91% of our fleet in scheduled service operate under Capacity Purchase Agreements.